 Paddle: Stand up paddles have an angle or “elbow” in the shaft for maximum efficiency.
 Choose a paddle that’s roughly 6" to 8" taller than you are (note: some manufacturers recommend an 8" to 10" differential).

 PFD (Personal Flotation Device): The U.S. Coast Guard classifies stand up paddle boards as vessels (when used outside the narrow limits of swimming or surfing areas), so it is required that you wear a PFD.
-An inflatable PFD is a popular option because it is lightweight and compact until it is inflated.
 (The regulations also require you to carry a safety whistle and have a light available if you are paddling after sunset.)

 Proper clothing: For cool conditions where hypothermia is a concern, wear a wetsuit or dry suit.
 In milder conditions, wear shorts and a T-shirt or bathing suit—something that moves with you and can get wet.

 Leash: Typically sold separately, a leash tethers your SUP to you, keeping it close by if you fall off.
 Your SUP is a large flotation device, so being attached to it can be important for your safety.
 There are leashes designed specifically for surf, flatwater and rivers; be sure to purchase the correct one for your intended use.